yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 - [Fixed crashes when trying to launch subsequent games.](https://github.com/yuzu-emu/yuzu/pull/4832)
 - [Improved GPU synchronization.](https://github.com/yuzu-emu/yuzu/pull/4869).

 The last one also improves stability in games like `Luigi's Mansion 3`.
-Only thing missing to get `Super Mario 3D All-Stars` rendering is the `Texture Cache Rewrite`.
+The only thing missing to get `Super Mario 3D All-Stars` rendering is the `Texture Cache Rewrite`.

 ## NVDEC improvements